Marv98/portfolio-webpage/README.md

 ## What´s coming up?

 Personal playground for React.
-I thought it´s could serve some fundamentals for your project so im sharing my progress
+I thought it could serve some fundamentals for your project so im sharing my progress

 ## Goals